What is Turbo?

 This software doesn’t examine the contents of any data files, it merely scans file attributes, it also does not store any file names after searching through the filesystem.

-If you have any questions on this software, please send us an email at email@example.com with your inquiry.
-If you are unsure about any of the recommendations the tool sends you, you should also contact us at firstname.lastname@example.org with your inquiry.
+If you have any questions on this software or if you are unsure about any of the recommendations the tool sends you, please contact us at firstname.lastname@example.org for assistance.